shader-slang/spec/types.md

 D3D constant buffer layout is similar to standard layout with two differences:

 * The initial alignment is 16 instead of one}
-* If a field would have <dfn>improper straddle</dfn>, where the interval \code{(fieldOffset, fieldOffset+fieldSize)} (exclusive on both sides) contains any multiple of 16, \emph{and} the field offset is not already a multiple of 16, then the offset of the field is adjusted to the next multiple of 16
+* If a field would have improper straddle, where the interval \code{(fieldOffset, fieldOffset+fieldSize)} (exclusive on both sides) contains any multiple of 16, \emph{and} the field offset is not already a multiple of 16, then the offset of the field is adjusted to the next multiple of 16

 Array Types {#type.array}
 -----------